ar-nelson/jaspr/readme.md

 themselves, although the values of an object are evaluated as code unless the object is quoted.

 Closures in Jaspr are objects with `⚙scope` keys.
-Clojures are slightly magic;
+Closures are slightly magic;
-a clojure's scope can contain self-references, unlike all other Jaspr values.
+a closure's scope can contain self-references, unlike all other Jaspr values.
 To keep cyclical values from leaking into other parts of the program, the `⚙scope` key cannot be directly accessed or converted to JSON.